harshitha301/CodeAlpha_Tasks/README.md

 ## Admin Access

-Admin Panel URL:
+Admin Panel URL: /admin
-`/admin`

-Admin Passcode:
+Admin Passcode: 1234
-`1234`

-This passcode is provided only for project evaluation and demonstration purposes.
+Note: The admin passcode is included only for internship project evaluation and demonstration purposes.

 ## Project Structure